Neufund/ledger-wallet-provider/README.md

+# NOT MAINTAINED
+Please use the offical subprovider from the ledger team (https://github.com/LedgerHQ/ledgerjs)

 # LedgerWalletProvider

 The LedgerWalletProvider lets your dapp communicate directly with a user's [Ledger Nano S](https://www.ledgerwallet.com/products/ledger-nano-s) using the [zero client provider engine](https://github.com/MetaMask/provider-engine) developed by Metamask.